 Leucadendron laxum is pollinated by insects, which are attracted by the slight, faintly unpleasant smell of the flowers.
 The fruits on the female plants ripen about six months later and appear as small, slightly mottled nutlets.
 These fall on the ground as the cones dry out and open up.
 It is very unusual to find young seedlings in between the mature plants and regeneration normally only takes place after a fire.

 Leucadendron laxum occurs in fire prone vegetation, where natural fires occur every ten to thirty years.
-This 'Mediterranean' type of vegetation grows in soils with very low amounts of nutrients.
+The Fynbos is a type of vegetation that grows in soils with very low amounts of nutrients.
 These nutrients are used up by the plants during their lifetime and need to be returned to the soil to provide the food for a new generation of plants.
 Natural fires occur mainly in late summer or autumn and are followed by the first winter rains, which provide the moisture the young seedlings need to grow to a size at which they can survive the long, hot summer.
 The fire itself, as well as the smoke it produces, is thought to play a role in damaging the thick seed coat of the small nuts and stimulate the germination process.

 Growing Leucadendron laxum

 Leucadendron laxum is a worthwhile addition to the garden, where it is shown to best advantage in dense plantings in a sunny spot, where it will provide pleasure with its bright yellow flowers and attractive cones.
 Its flowers, cones and foliage make it a useful addition to flower arrangements.